3 Simple, Garden Inspired Centerpiece Ideas

 »Thrift Store, Mismatched Vases»

 I love mixing and matching everything—my home is a lot of vintage, thrifted, mismatched stuff.
-This centerpiece idea is very relaxed and fun!
+This simple garden centerpiece is very relaxed and fun!

 Various sized bud vases, votives, mason jars, etc.